te-online/wordpress-plugin--themeable-calendar/README.md

 ## 💇 Changelog

+### 0.4.6 Beta (7 Jan 2021)
+- Update Full Calendar to [3.10.2](https://github.com/fullcalendar/fullcalendar/releases/tag/v3.10.2) to be compatible with jQuery 3.5.0
+- Bundle moment-with-locales with plugin, because it is no longer included in Full Calendar

 ### 0.4.5 Beta (6 Oct 2020)
 - Remove Outlook compatibility hotfix, because it doesn't actually do any good